Neocreb/frontend-eloity-unified-ecosys/PLATFORM_FEATURE_REVIEW_AND_SUGGESTIONS.md

 ## 🎉 **Conclusion**

-Softchat is already an incredibly comprehensive platform with features that rival or exceed individual specialized platforms like TikTok, YouTube, Instagram, Amazon, Coinbase, and Upwork.
+Eloity is already an incredibly comprehensive platform with features that rival or exceed individual specialized platforms like TikTok, YouTube, Instagram, Amazon, Coinbase, and Upwork.
 The suggested enhancements focus on:

 1. **Global Expansion** through multi-language support
 2. **Future-Proofing** with AI and blockchain integration